 Typically, endoscopic sinus surgery is reserved for patients with documented rhinosinusitis, based on a thorough history and a complete physical examination, including CT scans if appropriate, and in whom appropriate medical treatment has failed.
-Typical symptoms include nasal congestion, headache, facial pressure, postnasal drip and purulent drainage from the nose.
+Typical symptoms include nasal congestion, headache, facial pressure, postnasal drip, and purulent drainage from the nose.
 It is imperative that a full medical history is taken because many of the symptoms of chronic allergies are similar to that of chronic sinusitis, and surgery will not help patients with allergic rhinitis.
-Physical exam with nasal endoscopy should be done before any surgery is contemplated.
-This exam will also include assessment for turbinate enlargement, septal deviation, adenoidal overgrowth and nasal polyps, amongst others.
+A physical exam with nasal endoscopy should be done before any surgery is contemplated.
+This exam will also include an assessment for turbinate enlargement, septal deviation, adenoidal overgrowth, and nasal polyps, amongst others.

 Your ENT surgeon may prescribe medications (decongestants, antibiotics, steroid sprays, antihistamines) in an attempt to treat acute sinusitis, as well as flushing procedures.
 Should medical therapy fail, then surgery is another option.

 Functional endoscopic sinus surgery (FESS)

 This surgery has been around for over 60 years.
 A thin fiber-optic tube (endoscope) is introduced into the nose so the surgeon can locate the openings of the nasal sinuses.
 Specialized instrumentation is then used to remove extraneous and obstructive tissue, allowing for the sinuses to drain naturally.
 The entire surgery is done within the nose, and there is minimal discomfort or swelling after the procedure.
 Typically, this can be performed as an outpatient procedure.